 Erythema nodosum affects between four and fifteen in every 100 people with Crohn's.
-It causes raised, painful red or violet swellings, usually on the legs.
+It causes raised, painful patches of skin that look red or darker than the surrounding skin.
+It is often found on the legs.
 It usually occurs during flare-ups and usually improves with treatment for Crohn's.

 Pyoderma gangrenosum starts as small tender blisters or pustules, which become painful, deep ulcers.
-These can occur anywhere on the skin, but most commonly appear on the legs, or near stomas.
+On brown or black skin, the skin around the edge of the ulcer might be darker.
+Pyoderma gangrenosum can occur anywhere on the skin, but most commonly appear on the legs, or near stomas.
 This condition is sometimes linked to a flare-up.
 It's often treated with steroids or biologic medicines.
 In some cases a specialist in skin conditions, called a dermatologist, may treat this with creams or ointments.

 Sweet syndrome is where tender red lumps appear on the upper limbs, face, and neck, sometimes with a fever.
+The colour of the lumps can differ depending on skin tone.
+They may look red, pink, purple or dark brown in colour.
 It is generally associated with active Crohn's.
 Doctors often use steroids or immunosuppressants to treat Sweet syndrome.